|Alma Mater:||Mount St. Mary's|

 Bruce began his coaching career at his alma mater Towson as a student assistant under then head coach Terry Truax.
 He helped guide the Tigers to the East Coast Conference Title in 1989-90 and the school's first NCAA appearance in Division I. The Tigers were led by Kurk Lee, a two-time conference player of the year who went on to play for the New Jersey Nets.

 Following graduation in 1990, Bruce moved to Bladensburg (Md.)
 High School where he served as assistant varsity and head junior varsity boy's basketball coach for two seasons.
 While at Bladensburg, he helped lead the Mustangs to two Maryland state playoff appearances.
-During this time, Bruce also worked at the Mason Dixon basketball camps.
+He has also worked numerous camps over the years including The Mason Dixon basketball camp.

 |Position:||Director of Basketball Operations|